Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Riolu.md

 ---
 Ability1: Steadfast
 Ability2: Inner Focus
+Baby: 'Yes'
+BookImageName: HOME447.png
+BookShinyImageName: HOME447_s.png
 BoxSprite: SRD-BoxSprite-riolu.png
+DexCategory: Emanation Pokemon
+DexDescription: "Scarce in the wild but they have been seen in the mountains.
+It has\
+  \ the ability to see the auras of others, through this power it is capable of sensing\
+  \ emotions.
+It won\u2019t get close to those with selfish intentions."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 7
+  Feet: 2.3
+  Meters: 0.7
 HiddenAbility: Prankster
 HomeSprite: SRD-HomeSprite-riolu.png
 Learnset: '[[SRD-Riolu-Learnset]]'
 Legendary: 'No'
 Name: Riolu
 Number: 447
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: riolu.png
 Type1: Fighting
 Type2: ''
+Weight:
+  Hectograms: 202
+  Kilograms: 20.2
+  Pounds: 44.5
 ---

 #PokeroleSRD/Pokedex